-Since the beginning of the transition, a national dialogue has been organised to rebuild the institutions, lay the foundations for a new constitution, and set the framework for the 2025 presidential and legislative elections.
+Since the beginning of the transition, a national dialogue has been organised to rebuild institutions, lay the foundations for a new constitution, and set the framework for the 2025 presidential and legislative elections.
 The latter are due to take place on 12 April 2025, earlier than initially planned.
 The draft constitution was adopted by a popular referendum in November 2024.
 The constitutional revisions address dynastic rule by setting presidential term limits and banning family members of a sitting president from running for office.
-However, despite these advances, criticism persists as to the true nature of this transition and its real capacity to break with the old system and lead to civilian rule in 2025.
+However, despite these advances, questions remain regarding the nature of the transition and its potential to deliver a definitive shift toward civilian rule in 2025.
 The president of the transition officially announced his intention not to run in the next elections, and this could pave the way for more open competition.

-Although the coup d'état was enthusiastically welcomed locally, it was condemned by both the Economic Community of Central African States (ECCAS) and the African Union (AU) as a violation of the principles of both institutions.
+Although the military takeover enjoyed popular support locally, it was condemned by both the Economic Community of Central African States (ECCAS) and the African Union (AU) as a violation of the principles of both institutions.
 As a result, Gabon was suspended from both, before being reinstated by ECCAS in March 2024.